Taking the steps to prepare your business for the Amazon marketplace

 Preparation is key, and it starts with your supplies.
 When you go hiking or camping, you prioritize bringing what you need.
 You think about the experience you want to have, and avoid packing unnecessary items.

-When you load your initial inventory, you want to start with at least 2-4 weeks of sell-through (we recommend similar stock times once you are deeper into Amazon as well).
+When you load your initial inventory, you will want to start with at least 2-4 weeks of sell-through (we recommend similar stock times once you are deeper into Amazon as well).
 Amazon wants to work with sellers who have more products, more stock, and the ability to fulfill and meet consumer demand seamlessly.
 Minimally stocking (and subsequently running “OOS” or out of stock) can dampen your journey and reduce success.
 If this sets the tone for your launch, it can result in amplifying repercussions later on.

 For the most part, Amazon optimizes its business decisions based on a combination of algorithms.
 If you know the math, you can maximize on each to improve your chances of success.